 Only eighteen months out from the MAP Assessment, tribal housing staff began gutting the old museum facility in preparation for reconstruction.
 Planning now included the addition of a new wing to house an education/community room, a visitor hospitality area, a new gift shop, and offices for staff and volunteers.

 Today, we are thirty months out from my MAP survey, and the Sierra Mono Museum is a work in progress.
 I continue to work with the museum through a series of custom-designed, capacity-building workshops supported by the IMLS grant.
-A recent workshop focused on renewing the museum’s mission and vision, and the discovery of a new role for the museum to support Mono families in the practice and expression of their culture and ancestral traditions during major life events such as funerals.
+A recent workshop focused on renewing the museum’s mission and vision, and the discovery of a new role for the museum to support Mono families in the practice and expression of their culture and ancestral traditions during major life events.

 The work of the North Fork Rancheria Housing Authority—the primary contractor for the museum renewal project—continues as they finish the interior shell of the museum and close out the HUD grant.
 The tribal council continues to support the museum redevelopment project, recently authorizing an additional $56,000 in direct funding to help finish the capital construction project.